santiagxf/trunkbased-mlops/docs/architecture.md

+# General architecture

-# How git repository interacts with Azure ML workspace
+## How git repository interacts with Azure ML workspace

 We propose to use `git` as the central repository and the single source of truth.
 That means that any change that anyone wants to introduce to the project needs to be introduced by changing something in the repository.